Woodworking Home Page Next Item Previous Item Bedroom Plesums Home Page

 To prove that the chest is sturdy enough for any reasonable load (1/2 inch plywood bottom), this tall guy with knobby knees stood in the box - he weighs over 200 pounds.

-Note that the light from this direction makes the figured plywood look different - real wood, and especially figured wood, has a shimmer and pattern that varies as the light comes from different directions.
+Note that the light from this direction makes the figured plywood look different - real wood, and especially figured wood, has chatoyancy - a shimmer and pattern that changes as viewed from different directions.
 Also, this cherry is "new" and will gradually darken, like a suntan, to a rich reddish brown.

 Generally you want a piece to rest on just a few points, in case the floor is slightly uneven.
 Thus I would typically build 4 or 6 feet on a unit like this.
 If there is a pet in the house, you might want to consider these low arches above the floor so that toys and pet treats don't disappear under the chest.